 Pap screening/HPV testing.
-There is not universal agreement regarding the optimal testing method (Pap test, HPV testing, or both) or frequency.,,,, However, the general consensus is that women aged 21 to 29 years should be screened with a Pap test every 3 years, and women aged 30 years and older should have a Pap test every 3 years or co-testing (Pap plus HPV testing) every 5 years until age 65.
+There is not universal agreement regarding the optimal testing method (Pap test for cytology, HPV testing, or co-testing with both) or frequency.,,,, However, the current consensus is that, regardless of age at first sexual intercourse, women aged 21 to 29 years should be screened with a Pap test every 3 years, and women aged 30 years and older should have a Pap test every 3 years or co-testing (Pap plus HPV testing) every 5 years until age 65.

 Due to the frequent asymptomatic presentation of cervical cancer, diagnosis is often made on routine pelvic examination or Pap test screening.
 An abnormal Pap smear requires further evaluation, which may include colposcopy with directed biopsy of abnormal cervical tissue or conization.
 If a cervical lesion is visible, the diagnosis of cervical cancer is confirmed via biopsy.